US judge rejects Trump bid to block Capitol attack records | DW | 10.11.2021

 The former president gave an incendiary speech at the "Save America" rally ahead of the Capitol riot urging his supporters to "fight like hell" to "stop the steal."

-The documents that he now wants to be hidden from the committee include records from his top aides and memos to his press secretary Kayleigh McEnany.
+The documents that he now wants to be hidden from the committee include records from his top aides and memos to his then-press secretary Kayleigh McEnany.

 It includes a handwritten note on the January 6 events and a draft text of his speech that led up to the attack.